Article updated 2018

 And even then, the fact that some women are already jealous of you means that by accepting your gifts of positive energy, they may have to admit that you shine brighter than them.
 An admission such as this is not for the faint-hearted.
 They also have to be willing to see, admit, and absorb the beauty in your heart – and that can be painful if they feel small; so it’s often easier to hide from that pain.

 Most people think that being on their phone or watching TV is meeting their needs.
 It is, but it’s slowly taking value from themselves each time they do it.
 This is because TV is a distraction.
 It is consuming, rather than creating.
 If you create something rather than consume something, you are adding value to yourself (unless you consume for the sake of adding value to yourself, which most TV isn’t.
-Most TV is for average people who want a quick way to feel better about themselves).
+Most TV is for average people who want a quick way to feel better about themselves, do you agree?).

 How can your friends give to you, when they’re always in survival mode?